dd86k/fwod/README.md

 On MonoDevelop and Xamarin Studio, you will need to change one project setting.

 Right click on the fwod Solution; Options; Under Execute; General: Run on external console.
+Good to go!

-I'm currently using **VS2012**.
+I'm currently using **Visual Studio 2012**.

 ### License
 This project uses the MIT license, which you can read from the LICENSE file.